BiaQi/Django/README.md

 Hi, my name is Wojtek.

-In this repository i want to show u my project of website, made with Django, framework of Python.
+In this repository I want to show u my project of website, made with Django, framework of Python.

 Have a nice day!